 - A. In every School and department at FMU, the department chair or designee (hereafter, observer) shall make an in-class observation once per year (1) for all faculty members on probationary contracts; (2) for each faculty member in the year that faculty member applies for tenure; and (3) for each faculty member in the year that faculty member applies for promotion in rank. - B. The purpose of in-class observation is to raise the awareness of the Provost and chair/dean of teaching expertise and needs of individual faculty members in the department. - C. The time of the in-class observation visit shall be determined by the observer in consultation with the faculty member. - D. The observer shall complete the In-Class Observation Evaluation Form (hereafter, the evaluation form) soon after the in-class observation.
 Along with syllabi and other materials, the evaluation form shall be used by the chair/dean as a basis for writing the evaluation-of-teaching-effectiveness section of the annual report of the faculty member.
 The observer shall discuss findings of the in-class observation with the faculty member within two weeks of the visit.
 The observer shall share the evaluation form with the faculty member at this time.
 The original evaluation form with the signatures of the observer and faculty member shall be filed in the office of the chair/dean, with a copy given to the faculty member and the Provost.
-The observer for in-class observation of the teaching dean or department chair, the original evaluation form with signatures of the observer and dean or department chair shall be filed in the office of the Provost, with a copy given to the observed dean or department chair.
+The observer for in-class observation of teaching deans or department chairs is to be selected by the Provost.
+For observation of the teaching dean or department chair, the original evaluation form with signatures of the observer and dean or department chair shall be filed in the office of the Provost, with a copy given to the observed dean or department chair.